genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### Serialising layout

 The JavaScript API can be used to manually save and load layout states.
 This only describes the state of the dynamic layout itself.
-It is the responsibility of any components contained within their layout to serialise their own state, if required.
+It is the responsibility of each component within the layout to serialise its own state, if required.
 To enable autosaving the layout see [here](#autosaving-layout).

 #### [Get Layout](./docs/api/foundation-layout.foundationlayout.getlayout.md)